FINANCIAL RESILIENCE RESOURCES

 - Take loan out on 401K Retirement, ROTH Basis Distribution

-Check out these stories to learn more about what we will see for those with mortgages that are also in crisis.
+Check out NPR’s stories (The U.S. Orders A Break On Mortgage Payments.
+What Does That Mean? and U.S. Orders Up To A Yearlong Break On Mortgage Payments) to learn more about what we will see for those with mortgages that are also in crisis.
 This is important for renters as well.
-If the landlord who holds a mortgage on your rental can defer or do reduced payments, then they may be more willing and able to pass on those benefits to their renters.
+If the landlord who holds a mortgage on your rental can defer or make reduced payments, then they may be more willing and able to pass on those benefits to their renters.

 These resources can help you pay for essentials like utilities, your home, food and childcare, which will improve your financial resilience.